Georgia O'Keeffe Museum: Library and archive

 The Michael S. Engl Family Foundation Library and Archive supports the museum's exhibitions, collections, and activities through research services and resources with an emphasis on studies of Georgia O’Keeffe and her contemporaries, related regional histories, and Modernism.
 The Library and Archive makes accessible a variety of materials to support research conducted by the public and the museum's staff.
 The Library and Archive is open to the public by advanced appointment.

 Items from the collection and archive are publicly available through the museum's Collections Online.

 Georgia O'Keeffe's historic houses

 Georgia O'Keeffe's Abiquiu Home and Studio is in Abiquiú, about 53 mi north of Santa Fe.
 Public tours are available March through November.

 The museum also owns and maintains Georgia O'Keeffe's other house at the Ghost Ranch property, 20 minutes north of Abiquiú.
 It is not currently open to the public.
 The Ghost Ranch educational retreat is not a part of the Georgia O'Keeffe Museum, but is owned and operated by the Presbyterian Church.
 It offers special tours related to the landscape that inspired many of Georgia O'Keeffe's iconic works.

 In popular culture

-The museum and O'Keeffe's painting My Last Door were depicted in the 2010 episode "Abiquiu" of Breaking Bad.
+The museum and O'Keeffe's painting My Last Door were depicted in the 2010 episode "Abiquiu" of Breaking Bad, a crime drama series created by Vince Gilligan.
+Pluribus, a 2025 post-apocalyptic TV series also created by Gilligan, depicts the museum in "The Gap".
+The O'Keeffe painting Bella Donna, 1939 features prominently.